tapfortap/ios_sample/README.md

     - `close_button.png`
     - `close_button@2x.png`
     - `KiipSDKResources.bundle`

 - Set "Bundle display name" in your apps Info.plist

+- Set `mediabrixAppID` in your Info.plist to the MediaBrix app ID that was provided to you
+- Set `mediabrixProperty` in your Info.plist to the MediaBrix property that was provided to you

 - In the file where you want to show an ad: